 The bridge graphic shown above illustrates a concept for a bicycle and pedestrian lift bridge connecting Alameda Landing and Jack London Square and a future A's Stadium.
-The lift bridge allows the bridge to be raised to allow the Coast Guard cutters to access Coast Guard Island and the San Francisco Bay.
+The lift bridge allows the bridge to be raised to allow the Coast Guard cutters and recreational boaters to access San Francisco Bay.